Kong/kong/CONTRIBUTING.md

 And finally, most importantly: use your best judgment to design an efficient algorithm.
-Doing so will always be more performant than a poorly-designed algorithm, even following all the performance tricks of the language you are using. :smile:
+Doing so will always be more performant than a poorly designed algorithm, even following all the performance tricks of the language you are using. :smile:

 [Back to TOC](#table-of-contents)